LibrariesHacked/librarieshacked.github.io/_posts/2019-03-30-mobile-library-data-schema.md

 ## Future developments

-A follow up post will begin to describe how this data can start being used in practical applications.
+A follow up post will begin to describe how this data can be used in practical applications.

-Getting this project right will rely on ensuring it serves both library users and library services.
-The process for submitting and maintaining data shouldn't be hard or confusing for libraries.
+Getting this project right will rely on it serving both library users and library services.
+The process for submitting data shouldn't be hard or confusing for libraries.
 It should reduce time spent in creating timetables and web information.
-For users it needs to meet real needs such as well-formatted timetables, data in accessible formats, and the additional features like notification systems and calendar integration.
+For users it needs to meet real needs such as well-formatted timetables, data in accessible formats, and additional features like notification systems and calendar integration.

 It's easy to get carried away.
 This morning, before getting up, I was imagining how an admin system could work that automatically validated mobile stop data.
-Not just schema validation as described in this post.
+Not just the schema validation described in this post.
 But *really* validated it.
-For example, the system could calculate the route that the mobile library would take between stops, and check that the current departure and arrival timings are realistic.
+For example, the system could calculate the route a mobile library would take between stops, and check the departure and arrival timings are realistic.
 Perhaps give a warning if it seemed like they needed to be shifted slightly.
-Even more advanced, it could potentially suggest efficiencies in terms of moving stops between routes.
+Even more advanced, it could suggest efficiencies in terms of moving stops between routes.

 None of this is intended to remove the human factor behind this - in many cases expertise will have gone in to mobile timetables to decide what times are appropriate in which places (e.g. schools).
 But technology can be a tool that aids this.